-As the applications are identified by App-ID's successive mechanisms, the policy check determines how to treat the applications and associated functions: block them, or allow them and scan for threats, inspect for unauthorized file transfer and data patterns, or shape using QoS.
+As the applications are identified by App-ID's successive mechanisms, the policy check determines how to treat the applications and associated functions: block them, or allow them and scan for threats, inspect for unauthorised file transfer and data patterns, or shape using QoS.

 Always on Traffic Classification - Always The First Action Taken Across All Ports

 Classifying traffic with App-ID is the first action our firewalls take on traffic, so by default all App-IDs are always enabled.
 This means you don't need to enable a series of signatures to look for an application you think might be on your network, because App-ID never stops classifying all your traffic across every port - not just a subset of the traffic (e.g., HTTP).